soniccol/soniccol.github.io/index.md

 * Monitoring takes some system resouces.
 * 40 years up programmer discussion: https://dev.to/moopet/what-s-my-age-again-14eh
 * Use java tool to find problems in code.
+* Linkedin is not a good tool for searching jobs in Germany.

 ## 2019/09/30-10/05 ##
 * Attend Line chatbot introduction event.